 The process is being driven by Australian Eggs but the research is being conducted independently by the CSIRO.
 Put simply, the CSIRO does the research and the egg industry decides what to do with it.

-The CSIRO will deliver its research findings in late 2018 and the egg industry will publish its response through a Sustainability Framework Report in early 2019.
+The egg industry includes egg farming businesses and other businesses along the supply chain such as veterinarians, feed companies and representative bodies.
 Australian Eggs commits to transparent reporting of the CSIRO’s findings so interested parties can understand why and how the egg industry is responding to the research.

 The research program is being conducted on a scale and level of robustness that sets it apart from a multitude of other community surveys.
 The CSIRO will conduct its research on an annual cycle over 3 years to examine whether the relationship between the egg industry and communities across Australia is changing.